Moving from San Diego to Burbank

 If you are hoping to find a bit more nightlife in Burbank, Magnolia Park delivers.
 The final Friday of months January through October is Ladies & Gents Night Out.
 Food trucks, unique vendors, and live performers descend on the street for an unforgettable night, right in your new backyard.

-Leaving beautiful San Diego can be nerve-wracking for outdoor enthusiasts who spent their days walking the beach at La Jolla or hiking in Mission Trails.
+Leaving beautiful San Diego can be nerve-wracking for outdoor enthusiasts who spend their days walking the beach at La Jolla or hiking in Mission Trails.
 But, Burbank has plenty to offer when it comes to hiking at Wildwood Canyon Park and Stough Canyon Nature Center.

 Tucked in the Verdugo Mountains, the nature center offers mountain biking on the fire roads, moonlight and fitness hikes, as well as a wild creatures walk on the final Sunday of each month.
 While strollers won’t work on most of these trails, it is a wonderful place for the rest of the family to get outside.